hackerhouse-opensource/CompMgmtLauncher_DLL_UACBypass/README.md

 is enabled and OneDrive is installed by default on Windows 10 Desktop.
 On Windows 11 this provides a useful persistence capability in Microsoft.Sharepoint.exe.

-This issue has a fix in Windows 10 1703 and up as the manifest runs asInvoker, preventing misuse for UAC elevation.
-OneDrive must be installed to exploit this issue, which is a default configuration on Windows 10.
+The UAC bypass issue has a fix in Windows 10 1703 and up as the manifest runs asInvoker, preventing misuse for UAC elevation, but does not patch the DLL sideloading and persistence capability.
+OneDrive must be installed to exploit the issue, which is a default configuration on Windows 10.

 Injecting into CompMgtLauncher.exe behaves differently on x64 and x86,
 DLL sideloading maybe most stable with wininet x86.
 You can also use this